mariojacob/z-downloads/readme.txt

 The convenient download manager for WordPress.

-The main features are the automated processes.
+An easy-to-use download manager for WordPress, focused on automation.

-For example: The same file is in multiple ZIP archives, such as promotional material.
-In the event of a change, only one file has to be replaced once and is automatically applied to all existing ZIP archives.
+Example use case: A single file is present in multiple ZIP archives, such as promotional materials.
+When a change is needed, simply replace the file once, and it will be automatically updated in all existing ZIP archives.

 [Z-Downloads Website](https://code.urban-base.net/z-downloads?utm_source=wporg)

 = Benefits =

--   Easy to use
+-   User-friendly interface
--   Time saving
+-   Time-saving automation
--   Does his job perfectly
+-   Reliable performance

 = Top features =

--   GDPR (DSGVO) compliant: by default, the IP address is anonymized
+-   GDPR (DSGVO) compliant: IP address anonymization by default
--   Security by default: the direct path to the download file is not visible
+-   Built-in security: direct path to the download file remains hidden
--   Help and documentation for all functions is integrated
+-   Integrated help and documentation for all functions
 -   Download statistics
 -   Shortcodes
 -   Download button
 -   Download button with icons
--   Output information like file size or download count
+-   Display information like file size or download count
--   Output file lists
+-   Generate file lists
--   Output a audio player
+-   Embed an audio player
--   Output a video player
+-   Embed a video player
--   Show MD5 and SHA1 hash in the frontend
+-   Show MD5 and SHA1 hashes in the frontend
--   You can activate the direct URL path for PDF files
+-   Option to activate direct URL paths for PDF files
--   Central file management
+-   Centralized file management
 -   Automatic ZIP archive creation
 -   PHP 8 compatible
--   Prepared for internationalization
+-   Ready for internationalization
--   Multilingual: German and English
+-   Multilingual: English and German
--   and more...
+-   And more...

 = Conditions =

--   WordPress 4.9+ -- latest version 6.1.x
+-   WordPress 4.9+ -- latest version 6.2.x

 = Languages =